Choose the Right Birth Control

 How does birth control work?

 It depends on the type of birth control you choose.
 Different methods of birth control work in different ways.
+And some methods are better at preventing pregnancy than others.

 Types of Birth Control